The Double Hoo Research Grant

 - How many students apply for a Double Hoo?

 The Center for Undergraduate Excellence generally receives about 50 applications for this award.
 The number of awards granted depends on funding available.
-In 2012, eight awards were made.
 We hope to fund between 5-10 awards each year.

 - What makes a strong proposal for the Double Hoo award?